ablwr/ablwr.github.io/_posts/2020-01-17-mediainfoinfo-general-streams.md

 date: 2020-01-17 03:00:00 -0500
 ---

-This is the third of what will be a series of blog posts on a project I call "MediaInfoInfo".
+This is the third in a series of blog posts on a project I call "MediaInfoInfo".
 This project is focused on improving documentation for the ubiquitous media analysis tool [MediaInfo](https://mediaarea.net/MediaInfo).
 After the [initial project idea](https://bits.ashleyblewer.com/blog/2020/01/10/mediainfoinfo-initialize-project/) and [initial project plan](https://bits.ashleyblewer.com/blog/2020/01/17/mediainfoinfo-parameters-making-a-plan/), this post will focus on work on the first and largest section of parameters: the General stream.

 The General stream summarizes the container information for a file.
 Sometimes this is known as the wrapper.
 And sometimes, this is assumed to be all the information about a file because it conveys what the file extension will be.
 But it doesn't give information from any of the codecs inside.
 Containers are all different -- some are very assertive and can contain a lot of information that influences how the file plays back, and others are very open and leave those decisions to the codec.
 Sorry -- it's complicated and can be hard to summarize so breezily!